o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/autocomponents.md

 ---
-title: Multiplayer Autocomponents
+title: Multiplayer AutoComponents
 description: A reference for defining Open 3D Engine multiplayer state through autocomponents.
-linktitle: Autocomponents
+linktitle: AutoComponents
 ---

-*Autocomponents* provide a convenient way to define states of a multiplayer component relevant to network synchronization.
+*AutoComponents* provide a convenient way to define states of a multiplayer component relevant to network synchronization.
 Using the [AzAutoGen](/docs/user-guide/engine/autogen) system, autocomponent files found inside of your project are processed during builds to create C++ classes for components and controllers that provide network replication and remote function calls.
-Autocomponents also take care of Editor and behavior context bindings so that the bound component shows in the Editor and works with O3DE scripting.
+AutoComponents also take care of Editor and behavior context bindings so that the bound component shows in the Editor and works with O3DE scripting.

 In order to enable autocomponent builds for your project, follow the instructions in [Multiplayer Project Configuration](./configuration).

 ## Autocomponent file structure

-Autocomponents are defined in XML files, placed in the `Code\Source\Autogen` directory of the Multiplayer Gem.
+AutoComponents are defined in XML files, placed in the `Code\Source\Autogen` directory of the Multiplayer Gem.

 ### Component attributes